-Federal Direct Loans are intended to help students from both low- and middle-income families.
+Federal Direct Loans are not automatically offered at LTCC, but are easily available by student request.
 Students must meet the minimum eligibility requirements, which include being enrolled in at least six units at the college in the term in which they want to borrow a loan.

 - Direct subsidized loans are made to eligible students who demonstrate financial need.
 The college will determine the amount you can borrow based on your need, dependency status, and college credits completed.
 You will not have to pay interest on this type of loan as long as you are attending school at least half-time, during the first six months after you leave school, or during a period in which you have qualified for a deferment or postponement of loan payments.

 - Direct unsubsidized loans are made to eligible students without a required demonstration of financial need.
 The college will determine the amount you can borrow based on dependency status and college credits completed.
 You must pay the interest on this type of loan, even while you are in school.

 - Direct Plus loans are made to parents of dependent students who wish to borrow money to help pay for their student's education.
-For more information, visit the Federal Student Aid website or studentloans.gov.
+For more information, visit the Federal Student Aid website.

 - Prorated Loans

 Students attending Lake Tahoe Community College for one or two terms are subject to prorated loan amounts.
-Students attending for one quarter will have their loan disbursed in two equal disbursements on the scheduled refund days.
+Students attending for one quarter will have their loan disbursed in two equal disbursements on scheduled days.

 - Entrance Counseling/Orientation

-All new borrowers are required to do an in-person and online session known as "entrance counseling/orientation" before (they) you can receive your first Direct Subsidized Loan or Direct Unsubsidized Loan.
+All new borrowers are required to do an in-person and online session known as "entrance counseling/orientation" before receiving the first Direct Subsidized Loan or Direct Unsubsidized Loan disbursement.

 - Exit Counseling/Interview